 Recently, I have started to have feelings for a close friend, who also has a partner.
-While drunk, we have made out twice.
+While drunk, we have made twice.
 I have feelings for him, but he is just attracted to me.
 I have immense guilt over betraying my partner, who is emotionally stunted.
 I think I’m just attracted to my friend because he has the social and emotional skills my partner lacks.

 I was severely bullied at my last job until I began having daily panic attacks and getting into a screaming matches with a higher-up and former friend.

 I decided to self-harm and contemplated suicide when the medication I was taking for five years stopped working.
-Unfortunately, while the medication stopped working, my now non-existent libido did not return.
+Unfortunately, while the medication stopped working, my now non-existant libido did not return.

-Have also suffered Dermatillomania (chronic skin-picking) for most of my life, particularly my feet.
+Have also suffered dermatillomania (chronic skin-picking) for most of my life, particularly my feet.
 It is disgusting.